Frequently Asked Questions

 A. Potential guests can apply through the Get Assistance page on this website.

 A. The WSN operates in Douglas County, Colorado.
 Each night the shelter is open in a church in one of three communities within the county: Castle Rock, Englewood, Highlands Ranch, and Parker.

 Q. How long can I stay in the WSN?

 A. For the 2021-22 season, the maximum length of stay in the WSN is 60 days.

 Q. Are men allowed in the shelter?

-A. Male children, up to age 17, are allowed in the WSN with their family.
-Single men age 18 or older or families with adult males will be referred to other resources in Douglas County.
+A. Male children, up to age 17, are allowed in the WSN with their families.
+Single men age 18 or older or families with adult males will be referred to other resources in the community.

-Q. Are there any religious requirements of guests?
+Q. Are there any religious requirements for guests?